zguerrin27/Access-log-viewer/README.md

 It uses React.js for the front end, Ruby on Rails for the API and postgresQL for the DB.

-The search feature allows a user to search by 11 parameters, ( each section of the Access-Log ), along with modifiers such as "starts with", "contains", "ends with" etc.
+The search feature allows a user to search by 11 parameters, ( each column of the Access-Log ), along with modifiers such as "starts with", "contains", "ends with" etc.

+Important Information:
+Instead of Create-React-App, I used webpacker to serve

-All Technologies Used:
+Technologies Used:
 React
 Ruby on Rails
 PostgresQL
 Jest & Enzyme
 Nock
 MiniTest
 Axios